-Federal spending on children is a key part of the federal budget and seen by many as a critical investment in the nation’s future, supporting the next generation of productive adults.
+Federal spending on children is a key part of the budget and is seen by many as a critical investment in the nation’s future, helping to alleviate child poverty and supporting the next generation of productive adults.

 Want analysis to help you understand the latest fiscal news?
 Sign up for our bimonthly email newsletter.